-You've seen them on my Instagram, bibim-soba served with steaks from filet mignon to NY strips.
-Rather than scalloped potatoes and green bean casserole, I usually serve bibim-soba with steaks, especially when cooking is rushed.
-It is quite divine when a perfectly cooked medium-rare steak without seasoning, seared in butter, and then tossed in a preheated oven is served with bibim-soba.
+You’ve seen it on my Instagram—bibim-soba served with steaks, from filet mignon to NY strips.
+Instead of scalloped potatoes or green bean casserole, I usually pair steaks with bibim-soba, especially when cooking is rushed.
+It is particularly good with a perfectly cooked medium-rare steak, seared in butter and finished in a preheated oven, served alongside bibim-soba.

 This pairing of steak and bibim-soba was inspired by my love for galbi (beef ribs) and naengmyeon (cold buckwheat with sweet potato starch noodles).
-While this highly beloved combination is typically served separately, galbi first and then followed by naengmyeon, I prefer to be served simultaneously since I savor them together in mouthfuls.
-While soba is a Japanese noodle made with buckwheat flour, I have discovered that they are delicious as bibim-guksu, a Korean spicy noodle dish.
-By the way, bibim means to mix and guksu is noodles in Korean.
+While the two are traditionally served separately—galbi first, then naengmyeon—I prefer them together, savoring both in the same bite.
+Soba, a Japanese buckwheat noodle, works seamlessly here as bibim-guksu, a Korean mixed noodle dish.
+Bibim means to mix, and guksu means noodles.

-Instead of using various seasoning ingredients as other bibim-guksu recipes do, I wanted to keep the seasoning minimal for the bibim-soba and focus on the spicy-and-tang flavor followed by subtle sweetness.
-I also broke away from traditional bibim-guksu by adding spring salad mix.
-While I eat salad when I crave it, it is rare for me to crave salad so this bibim-soba helps me to consume salad deliciously.
+Instead of using various seasoning ingredients as other bibim-guksu recipes do, I wanted to keep the seasoning minimal and focus on a spicy-and-tangy flavor followed by subtle sweetness.
+I also break from traditional bibim-guksu by adding a spring salad mix.
+While I rarely crave salad, this is how I choose to eat it.

 INGREDIENTS